-2 For self-studies prepared for comprehensive evaluations, institutions must provide an assessment for each degree program approved on recommendation of either the Campus Alberta Quality Council or the Private Colleges Accreditation Board.
+&lt;sup>2 For self-studies prepared for comprehensive evaluations, institutions must provide an assessment for each degree program approved on recommendation of either the Campus Alberta Quality Council or the Private Colleges Accreditation Board.

-- 2. transferability of course credits to other educational institutions and historical performance of students after transfer - 3. procedures for curricular development, approval, implementation and change, including the use of learning outcomes and their assessment - 4. instructional methods and procedures (including the provision of support for engaged and active learning and the application of technology in the teaching/learning process) - 5. class-size analysis and student-instructor ratio - 6. procedures for the evaluation and improvement of instruction - 7. future plans and priorities regarding curricula and instruction - 8. feedback from students and alumni - 9. retention of students - 10. success of graduates - 11. historical performance of the institution in providing learning and support to students (outcomes) new institutions should provide performance indicators and predictions of targets
+- 3. procedures for curricular development, approval, implementation and change, including the use of learning outcomes and their assessment - 4. instructional methods and procedures (including the provision of support for engaged and active learning and the application of technology in the teaching/learning process) - 5. class-size analysis and student-instructor ratio - 6. procedures for the assessment and improvement of teaching effectiveness - 7. future plans and priorities regarding curricula and teaching effectiveness - 8. feedback from students and alumni - 9. retention of students - 10. success of graduates - 11. historical performance of the institution in providing learning and support to students (outcomes) new institutions should provide performance indicators and predictions of targets